Toemmsen96/ChatCommands/README.md

 /term -> use Terminal from anywhere.
 On exiting input you need to type /term again to enable walking again

 /hostcmd "playername" or /cohost "playername" -> give host commands to specific users if you turned off hostcommands for everyone in the cfg

+/togglehostcmd or /thcmd -> toggle allowing host commands for everyone

+/override or /ovr -> toggle overriding enemy spawns.
+If set to true there can be more than one girl spawned automatically etc.
+If set to false, enemies spawned using /spawnenemy might not spawn.
+Default can be set in cfg.

 ### Legend:
 "arg" -> argument for command you have to enter (without the "")